 “I volunteered at Manly Sea Life Sanctuary, assisting the aquarists with daily duties including feeding and monitor the animals. (“I do a little bit of everything, except for the dangerous bits!”).
 Students intending to focus on research would benefit from the social inclusion and ethics modules.
 The fact that you get 3 credit points is just the icing on the cake as far as I am concerned.
 The unit amongst other things has given me a sense of confidence going into the workplace and a place to debrief and voice any concerns if need be.
 It’s just great.”

-Students are encouraged to contact the PACE Faculty of Science and Engineering team through ask.mq.edu.au.
+Students are encouraged to contact the Faculty of Science and Engineering PACE Team on the details below.